 Of the books I have at work, I keep just a few within easy reach for looking things up.
 This is of those books.
 Each refactoring has a detailed recipe of its steps.
 Things usually go better when I open the book to follow those precise steps.

 If my statement that it “completely changed the way I code” seems like hyperbole, another blogger states it even more strongly: “That moment changed my life.”

 Would you like to transform ugly code to make it better, but do so safely?
 What are you waiting for… buy a copy of the Refactoring book today!

 - refactoring.com is the website companion for the book.
 Check out the list of refactorings to get a feel for what I mean when I call it a disciplined methodology.

 - Hamlet D'Arcy wrote a classic blog post about the current state of refactoring in most companies: “You're not refactoring; you're just changing s***.”

-Question: What has been your experience with refactoring?
+Question: How is refactoring perceived at your company?
 Leave a comment below.